-Term Meaning Authorised City officer An employee of the City of Sydney authorised by the City of Sydney to deal with, or to act in regard to, any Acts or related matters.
-It has the same meaning as Authorised Person in the dictionary to the LG Act.
+Term Meaning Authorised City of Sydney officer A person employed by the City of Sydney with the appropriate authorisation and/or delegation to carry out a function in line with this policy.
 Bin A container for the storage of waste including recyclables, food organics and garden organics.
 This definition includes mobile garbage bins with close-fitting lids.
 It does not include plastic bags, boxes, cartons or crates.
 CBD Sydney's Central Business District.
 CBD light rail Dedicated transitway (No 8009) between Circular Quay and to Anzac Parade/Dacey Avenue intersection and from Darling Drive at Hay Street east on Hay Street to Castlereagh Street intersection in Haymarket (Roads Act 1993, Order - Section 52A Amendment of the declaration of the Sydney Light Rail Transitway in the Local Government Areas of City of Sydney and Randwick City).
 See Appendix 1 for route detail.
 Charity clothing bin A portable metal bin of painted, sturdy construction, with a weatherproof tilt chute at the top on the front permitting clothing to be deposited, a locked door permitting the charity which owns the bin to empty it, and graphic display in line with the Charitable Fundraising Act 1991.
-Clean-up action Has the same meaning as in the dictionary for the POEO Act.
-Commercial waste Business or commercial refuse (including recyclable materials) generated as part of ordinary business activities.
-It does not include construction and demolition waste or the following types of waste defined in Clause 49, Schedule 1 of the POEO Act: hazardous waste restricted solid waste (such as contaminated soil), liquid waste or special waste (such as clinical and related waste including pharmaceutical, sharps, asbestos and tyres).
+Commercial waste Business or commercial waste (including recyclable materials) generated as part of ordinary business activities.
+It does not include construction and demolition waste or the following types of waste defined in Clause 49, Schedule 1 of the Protection of the Environment Operations Act 1997: hazardous waste, restricted solid waste (such as contaminated soil), liquid waste or special waste (such as clinical and related waste including pharmaceutical, sharps, asbestos and tyres).
 Commercial waste contractor A company or person engaged by a commercial waste generator to manage the containerisation, collection and transport of waste, typically from commercial or industrial premises, to recyclers and/or lawful waste processing facilities.
-They provide their customers with reports on the contents, dates, volumes and/or weights of waste collected, the waste processing facility destinations, and registration numbers of the vehicles transporting waste from their premises to
+They provide their customers with reports on the contents, dates, volumes and/or weights of waste collected, the waste processing facility destinations, and registration numbers of the vehicles transporting waste from their premises to processing facility.
+Also referred to as waste transporters and waste collectors.